Naval Air Station Joint Reserve Base Fort Worth: Air Force Reserve

 In addition to the SAC units, the United States Air Force Reserve's 916th Troop Carrier Group (916 TCG), flew Douglas C-124 Globemaster II aircraft from Carswell.
 The unit was activated on 1 April 1963.
 The group supported missions included military airlift to South Vietnam beginning in 1965 and to U.S. forces in the Dominican Republic during a 1965 crisis.
 It also participated in numerous humanitarian airlift missions. as well as performed tactical airlift missions within the United States.

 Beginning in 1972, the 301st Fighter Wing (under various designations) has trained at Carswell as an Air Force Reserve (AFRES) and Air Force Reserve Command (AFRC) unit, training for tactical air missions, including counter-air, interdiction, and close air support.
 Originally gained by the former Tactical Air Command (TAC), the unit is now operationally gained by Air Combat Command (ACC).

 The 301st replaced the Air Force Reserve's 916th Military Airlift Group (916 MAG), which was inactivated.
 The 301st's 457th Tactical Fighter Squadron (457 TFS) flew the F-105 Thunderchief from 1972 to 1982.
-It transitioned to the F-4 Phantom II in 1981, then to the F-16 Fighting Falcon in 1990.
-The wing has participated in exercises, both within the United States and abroad.
-It deployed a security police flight to Southwest Asia during Operation Desert Storm, January–March 1991, and supported Operation Deny Flight in the Balkans in the mid-1990s.
-The tail code carried by the present day 457th Fighter Squadron (457 FS) is "TX".
+It switched to the F-4 Phantom II in 1981, then to the F-16 Fighting Falcon in 1990.
+Conversion to the F-35 Lightning began in 2023.
+The wing has participated in exercises in the United States and abroad.
+It deployed a security police flight to Southwest Asia from January to March 1991 for Operation Desert Storm.
+In the mid-1990s, it participated in Operation Deny Flight in the Balkans.
+The tail code carried by today's 457th Fighter Squadron (457 FS) is "TX".